danmasta/lo/docs/docs/polyfills.md

 * `util`

 ## Usage
-If you want to use the base polyfills as alternative implementations for environments that already support node APIs, you can import the module paths directly:
+If you want to use the base polyfills as alternative implementations in environments that already support node APIs, you can import the module paths directly:
 ```js
 import { resolve } from 'lo/polyfill/path';
 ```